mobxjs/mobx.dart/mobx/README.md

 ### Go deep

 For a deeper coverage of MobX, do check out [MobX Quick Start Guide](https://www.packtpub.com/web-development/mobx-quick-start-guide).
-Although the book uses the JavaScript version of MobX, the concepts are **100% applicable** to Dart and Flutter.
+Although the book uses the JavaScript version of MobX, nearly all of the concepts are applicable to Dart and Flutter.

 [![](https://github.com/mobxjs/mobx.dart/raw/master/docs/src/images/book.png)](https://www.packtpub.com/web-development/mobx-quick-start-guide)